0x-federicO/0x-federicO/README.md

 I had the chance to work on 24x7, devOps (j2ee) and big-data projects @ work, so I am used to take charge of diverse tech. duties.

-Neitherless, I continue learning new things, and I am keen on Agile/Lean methodologies.
+Netherless, I continue learning new things, and I am keen on Agile/Lean methodologies.

 #### Here